h-ibaldo/Raleway_Fixed_Numerals/README.md

 #HOW TO USE IT

-There are 3 ways to use Rawline: 1.
+There are two ways to use Rawline: 1.
 Embedding it or 2.
 Self-hosting it.

 #1.
 Embedding Rawline